LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_OneMklDense.rst

    SUNDIALS must be built for 64-bit indexing to use this class.

-   When using the SUNLinearSolver_OneMklDense class with a SUNDIALS package (e.g. CVODE), the queue given to matrix is also used for the linear solver.
+   When using the SUNLinearSolver_OneMklDense class with a SUNDIALS package (e.g. CVODE), the queue given to the matrix is also used for the linear solver.